QuantConnect/lean-cli/README.md

 Options:
-  --order-id INTEGER     The order id to be updated  [required] --quantity DECIMAL     the number of units to be ordered (directional) --limit-price DECIMAL  The limit price of the order to updated --stop-price DECIMAL   The stop price of the order to be updated --tag TEXT             The tag to be attached to the order --lean-config FILE     The Lean configuration file that should be used (defaults to the nearest lean.json)
+  --order-id INTEGER     The order id to be updated  [required] --quantity DECIMAL     The number of units to be updated (directional) --limit-price DECIMAL  The limit price of the order to be updated --stop-price DECIMAL   The stop price of the order to be updated --tag TEXT             The tag to be attached to the order --lean-config FILE     The Lean configuration file that should be used (defaults to the nearest lean.json)